 The vaccines provided at UCLA Health include

 - Fluarix - A standard-dose injection approved for people 6 months and older.

 - Fluzone High-Dose - A high-dose injection for adults who are 65 years and older.
 Contains four times the amount of antigen as the Fluarix vaccine.
 If the high-dose vaccine is not available, patients may receive the standard dose Fluarix vaccine.

 - FluMist - A nasal mist for children and adults between 2 and 49 years old.
 Not for people with decreased immunity.

-- Flublok - A standard-dose injection for people with severe egg/egg-protein allergies.
+- Flublok - A standard-dose injection recommended for people 18 and older.

 The CDC Advisory Committee on Immunization Practices (ACIP) voted that people with egg allergy may receive any flu vaccine (egg based or non-egg based) that is otherwise appropriate for their age and health status.
 Additional safety measures are no longer recommended for flu vaccination beyond those recommended for receipt of any vaccine.